 The Academic Registrar or nominee may request further information or evidence from the candidate.
 The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to the Dean (or nominee) of a Faculty other than the student's own. an Appeal Committee as constituted in paragraph 15.4 of the regulations concerning research degree programmes

 13.10 The Dean (or nominee) The Appeal Committee shall review the case and may request further information from the candidate or from the relevant Head of Department.
-Associate Dean Research The Dean (or nominee) Committee may confirm, set aside or amend the decision of the relevant Associate Dean Research Head of Department and may confirm, increase or decrease any penalty imposed.
+Associate Dean (Research) The Dean (or nominee) Committee may confirm, set aside or amend the decision of the relevant Associate Dean (Research) Head of Department and may confirm, increase or decrease any penalty imposed.
 In exceptional circumstances, if s/he deems it is deemed appropriate, the Dean (or nominee) the Committee may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
 The Dean (or nominee) Committee shall convey his/her its decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
 The decision of the Committee Dean (or nominee) shall be final.

 Academic Misconduct following Submission for a Research Degree Award